gvretina/LR_BUG_Sylvester.jl/README.md

 ## 🏗️ Implementation Notes
 - Written entirely in **Julia**, using standard linear algebra routines and sparse matrix support.
 - Reproduces all numerical experiments and plots from the paper.
-- Unfortunately it is part of a WIP, and there are a lot of references towards TTNs, all implementations are included.
+- Unfortunately it is part of a larger project which is still WIP, so the generalizing concept of Tree Tensor Networks (TTNs) is used.